TALK TO SALES+44 7852 546967

 Employment contracts

 Employment contracts in Estonia are regulated by the Employment Contracts Act (ECA), which requires them to be in written form.
 Contracts must also include essential employment terms such as job description, salary, working conditions, and others.
+In Estonia, the local currency is the Euro (EUR), and all contracted amounts must be denominated in euros; payments cannot be made in foreign currency.

 Notice periods: From 15 to 90 days.